tooky/kosli-playground/README.md

 - In https://app.kosli.com, click `Flows` on the left hand side menu
 - Click the Flow named `playground-alpha-ci`
 - You should see a single Trail whose name is the repo's current HEAD commit
-- This Trail will have no attestations
+- Click the Trail name to view it, and confirm this Trail has no attestations
 - Is there a new Snapshot in the `playground-prod` Environment?